LeChatP/kapable-clang-sast/README.md

 This repo is source code about what I tried to do with the time that I had.

-Note: I'm not a C++ developer at all.
-So The few I tried to do is huge time to learn the language.
+__Note: I'm not a C++ developer at all.
+So The few I tried to do is huge time to learn the language.__

+Maybe I could dev it in Rust ?
+I'll see it next time that I could.

+## How to build it ?

+I have created a folder in clang-tools-extra folder from clang-llvm repo, and compile using ninja.
+While adding `add_subdirectory(capable)` in parent CMakeLists.txt